open-gpdb/gpdb/gpdb-doc/markdown/analytics/madlib.html.md

 ### <a id="topic4"></a>Installing the Greenplum Database MADlib Package

-Before you install the MADlib package, make sure that your Greenplum database is running, you have sourced `greenplum_path.sh`, and that the`$MASTER_DATA_DIRECTORY` and `$GPHOME` variables are set.
+Before you install the MADlib package, make sure that your Greenplum database is running, you have sourced `greenplum_path.sh`, and that the `$MASTER_DATA_DIRECTORY` and `$GPHOME` environment variables are set.

-1. Download the MADlib extension package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
+1. Download the MADlib extension package from [VMware Tanzu Network](https://network.tanzu.vmware.com/products/vmware-greenplum/).
 2. Copy the MADlib package to the Greenplum Database master host.
 3. Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the **Greenplum Advanced Analytics MADlib** software.
 4. Unpack the MADlib distribution package.
 For example:

+    To unpack version 1.21:

     ```
     $ tar xzvf madlib-1.21.0+1-gp6-rhel7-x86_64.tar.gz
     ```

+    To unpack version 2.0.0:

+    ```
+    $ tar xzvf madlib-2.0.0-gp6-rhel8-x86_64.tar.gz
+    ```

 5. Install the software package by running the `gppkg` command.
 For example:

+    To install version 1.21:

     ```
     $ gppkg -i ./madlib-1.21.0+1-gp6-rhel7-x86_64/madlib-1.21.0+1-gp6-rhel7-x86_64.gppkg
+    ```

+    To install version 2.0.0:

+    ```
+    $ gppkg -i ./madlib-2.0.0-gp6-rhel8-x86_64/madlib-2.0.0-gp6-rhel8-x86_64.gppkg
     ```

 ### <a id="topic5"></a>Adding MADlib Functions to a Database